orefalo/g2/README.md

 ##Panic!

 It happened to all of us.
-You try a new command (like a rebase) and things don't work as expected.
-Suddenly, you feel the urgency to hunt an expert advise.
-So you start looking for the closest git-master: bad luck he's not around! there no-one to help you!
+You try a new command (like a rebase) and things don't work as expected: git complains on every commit attempt, the prompt shows a weird stauts.
+Suddenly, you feel the urgency to hunt an expert advise: you start hunting the closest git-master: bad luck he's not around!
+In fact there is no-one to help you!
 "Damn it !
-I wish I never run that command!", you start pulling your hairs and screaming… "CVS is so much betttter!"
+I wish I never run that command!", you start pulling your hairs and screaming "CVS was so much bettttttter!"

 Well, you are panicking… and we built a command especially for you: `g panic`

-`panic` checks out the last good state (HEAD) and removes all files not under source control, leaving a clean workspace to resume from.
+Use `panic` when you feel like getting help from your git master.
+It checks out the last known good state (HEAD) and removes all files not under source control, leaving a clean workspace to resume from.
 It's the easiest way to get you back on track and ready to work.
 No more cold sweats and your git-master can rest.

 ##Branching